Solvay Cares, and here’s how it shows…

 Paternity leave to raise the bar for gender equality

-Since 1 January 2021, all Solvay employees who become new parents are entitled to those same 16 weeks of paid parental leave, whether they are the child’s mother, father, stepparent or adopter, and regardless of the country they live in.
-This is part of the extension of our Solvay Cares package of benefits that extends to all 23,000 of the Group’s employees, and which also covers Medical care, Disability and Life insurance.
+Since 1 January 2021, all Solvay employees who become new parents are entitled to 16 weeks of paid parental leave, whether they are the child’s mother, father, stepparent or adopter, and regardless of the country they live in; this gives Solvay employees everywhere around the world a level of benefits that is unheard of in the vast majority of countries.
+This policy is part of the extension of our Solvay Cares package of benefits that extends to all 23,000 of the Group’s employees, and which also covers Medical care, Disability and Life insurance.
 Ultimately, Solvay provides benefits such as these in order to provide a Better Life for its employees.

 This new parental policy substantially raises the bar for equality: Solvay formerly offered 14 weeks of maternity leave, 1 week for paternity and 1 week in the case of adoption.
 In 2020, parental leave in the US was increased to 8 weeks, before it was doubled the following year.
 “This initiative will do a lot to promote diversity, inclusion and the balance between work and personal life,” says Hervé Tiberghien, the Group's Chief People Officer, our global head of human resources.